vertiginous/ruby-wmi/README.txt

 == SYNOPSIS:

-  # The following code sample kills all processes of a given name, except the oldest (in this case, Notepad)
+  # The following code sample kills all processes of a given name (in this case, Notepad), except the oldest.

     require 'ruby-wmi'